brain-bzh/efficient-deep-learning/README.md

-Repository for the IA optim UE
+Repository for the course "Optimizing Artificial Intelligence" at IMT Atlantique --
---
-This repo contains info about the Optimizing Artificial Intelligence.

 Course organisation / Syllabus